ohmae/log/README.md

 ## log

-The "log" module is written in pure java and can be used anywhere in Java projects.
+The "log" module is written in kotlin and can be used anywhere in Java / Kotlin projects.

 ## log-android